paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ---

 ### **Call to Action (6:00-6:30)**
 *"From hackathon prototype to safety revolution, join me in making Solana Mobile the lifesaver standard.
-Because when seconds matter, you need the app that makes your phone invaluable."*
+Because when seconds matter, you need the app that makes your phone a life saver."*

 *"Judges, let's make Solana Mobile the safety standard.
 Are you ready to save lives with Solana SOS?"*